 - Editor for Plant Genetic Resources: Characterization and Utilization (2008-2013)

-My role as Science Facilitator involves working closely with the Director of Science to support and develop Kew’s science programme internally, and to enhance Kew’s scientific reputation through increasing external visibility of our world class research programmes and publications.
+My role as Science Facilitator involves working closely with the Director of Science to support and develop Kew’s science strategy and programme internally, and to enhance Kew’s scientific reputation through increasing external visibility of our world class research programmes and publications.
 This includes managing and editing the Kew Science blog and coordinating internal and international symposia on key topics.
-I am also involved in reviewing research grant applications as part of the Grant Advisory Panel and am leading the development of a new MSc course in Plant and Fungal Taxonomy, Diversity and Conservation.
+I am also leading the development of a new MSc course in Plant and Fungal Taxonomy, Diversity and Conservation.